 Step 6: Serve your white chocolate truffles chilled.

-Chill the Dough: If your mixture feels too sticky to roll into balls, pop it in the fridge for 15–20 minutes to firm up.
+Chill the Dough.
+If your mixture feels too sticky to roll into balls, pop it in the fridge for 15-20 minutes to firm up.
 This will make handling much easier.

-Use a Cookie Scoop: For evenly sized truffles, use a small cookie or ice cream scoop to portion out the mixture before rolling.
+Use a Cookie Scoop.
+For evenly sized truffles, use a small cookie or ice cream scoop to portion out the mixture before rolling.

-Add a Flavour Twist: For a festive spin, mix a pinch of cinnamon or nutmeg into the desiccated coconut used for coating, or drizzle melted white chocolate over the truffles for added sweetness.
+Add a Flavour Twist.
+For a festive spin, mix a pinch of cinnamon or nutmeg into the desiccated coconut used for coating, or drizzle melted white chocolate over the truffles for added sweetness.

 Storing

-To keep your white chocolate truffles fresh, store them in an airtight container in the fridge for up to 2 weeks.
+To keep these fresh, store in an airtight container in the fridge for up to 2 weeks.
 Place them in a single layer with parchment paper in between if stacking to prevent them from sticking.
-If serving at a party or gathering, take them out 10–15 minutes before serving to soften slightly.

 Freezing